dowjones/react-dropdown-tree-select/README.md

 Type: `bool` (default: `false`)

 If set to true, shows checkboxes in a partial state when one, but not all of their children are selected.
 Allows styling of partially selected nodes as well, by using [:indeterminate](https://developer.mozilla.org/en-US/docs/Web/CSS/:indeterminate) pseudo class.
 Simply add desired styles to `.node.partial .checkbox-item:indeterminate { ... }` in your CSS.

+### isDefaultValue

+Type: `bool` (default: `false`)

+Indicate if a node is a default value.
+When true, the dropdown will automatically select the node(s) when there is no other selected node.
+Can be used on more than one node.

 ## Styling and Customization